MrGr4v3/privacy-guide-pirate-chain/README.md

 PRIVACY is the quality or state of being apart from company or observation.

-The contents of the diary are private when only you know.
+The contents of a diary are private when only you know.

 ### What is Anonymity?

 ANONYMITY is the quality or state of being anonymous.

-The contents of the diary can be known, but whom wrote the contents is not known.
+The contents of a diary can be known, but whom wrote the contents is not known.

 ### What is Security?

 SECURITY is the quality or state of being secure.

-The level of difficulty someone would need to overcome to access the contents of the diary.
+The level of difficulty someone would need to overcome to access the contents of a diary.

 <p align="right">(<a href=#privacy-guide-pirate-chain>back to top</a>)</p>